-Cinnamon pecan bars are buttery, sweet, nutty and crunchy.
+Cinnamon pecan bars are buttery, sweet, nutty, and super crunchy.
 These are a great alternative for breakfast or an afternoon snack.
 The cinnamon with every crunch is just why these bars are hard to put down!
+Simple to make and baked in a sheet pan.
+Just grab one and go!

 How to make Pecan Cinnamon bars

 Bake at 300 for 30-40 minutes or until bars look golden brown.
-It is important to cut bars while they are hot.
-If you allow them to harden, you will have an entire sheet of these bars.
-It will be hard to break them up.
+It is important to cut bars while they are still hot.
+If you allow them to harden, they won’t break up as easily and evenly.

 Pecan Cinnamon bars